pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 ## Upgrading to synthetic intelligemce
 The current technology in artificial intelligence is very good.
+In my opinion, it can amplify productivity by many times.
 However, they have challenges each of which I propose a solution.

 ## Challenge 1: Alignment